 Q: What’s the cost of living in Dubai compared to the UK?
 What is cheap or expensive in particular?

-A: The cost of living compared to where I'm from in England is crazy!
-I pay around £1600 per month to rent a one-bedroom apartment right now whereas in England my two-bedroom apartment cost £510 per month!
+A: The cost of living compared to where I’m from in England is crazy!
+I pay around £1600 per month to rent a one-bedroom apartment right now, whereas in England, my two-bedroom apartment costs £510 per month!
 But at the same time, salaries are a lot higher for this reason.
-Takeout food, on the other hand, is so cheap and they all deliver which can be dangerous for your diet!
+Takeout food, on the other hand, is so cheap – and they all deliver, which can be dangerous for your diet!

 Q: How would you rate the public transport in Dubai?
 What are the different options?
 Do you need to own a car?

 Q: How would you rate the healthcare in Dubai?
-Have you had any particularly good/bad experiences with regards to doctors and hospitals?
+Have you had any particularly good/bad experiences with regard to doctors and hospitals?

-A: You have to pay for healthcare in Dubai but as part of your work package your employer has to provide medical cover.
-The level of cover really depends on your employer.
-I am lucky and I have awesome cover, the experience I have had so far of visiting the doctor has been great but it hasn't been for anything major.
+A: You have to pay for healthcare in Dubai, but as part of your work package, your employer has to provide medical cover.
+The level of coverage really depends on your employer.
+I am lucky and have awesome cover.
+The experience I have had so far of visiting the doctor has been great, but it hasn’t been for anything major.

 Q: What are the biggest safety issues facing expats living in Dubai?
 Are there any areas expats should avoid?

 A: Dubai is a super safe place to live.
-The UAE was named the third safest place to live in the world and I couldn't agree more.
+The UAE was named the third safest place to live in the world, and I couldn’t agree more.
 People respect the law and rarely commit crimes.
-Obviously things happen and I feel like these are heightened in the media within Dubai and the rest of the world because it’s a rarity.
+Obviously, things happen, and I feel like these are heightened in the media within Dubai and the rest of the world because they’re a rarity.